ChaseMcClellan/CS557DatabasePrj/README.md

 # CS557DatabasePrj

 A simple educational **banking system** built in C# WinForms for CS 557 (Database Systems).
-The app demonstrates a classic 3-layer architecture (UI / Business Logic / Data Access) on top of a MySQL database using Dapper.
+The app demonstrates a classic 3-layer architecture (UI / Business Logic / Data Access) on top of a MySQL database using Dapper, Bcrypt.NET.

 ---